 Supportive therapy gives clients the support and encouragement they need to find their resources in life.
 It may help a client find a job, transition from homelessness, improve trust in their abilities, and find success.

 Treatment at Westwind Recovery

 Westwind Recovery is a top-quality treatment center for substance use disorder and mental health concerns in Los Angeles.
 With a high success rate and a full spectrum of treatment approaches that include psychotherapy, Westwind Recovery is a go-to treatment facility for those suffering from mental health disorders.

 Treatment at Westwind is different than it is at other drug and alcohol treatment centers in Los Angeles.
-Treatment at Westwind looks like weekend outings for surfing, boating or camping.
+For example, treatment at Westwind can involve weekend outings for surfing, boating, or camping.
 It’s pet-friendly and family-inclusive.
 It features comfortable surroundings and nonjudgmental clinicians and peers who want to see you succeed.
 When you’re ready to begin your recovery journey in Los Angeles, Westwind Recovery is ready to answer your questions.
-Call us today at 855.815.9727.
+So call us today at 855.815.9727.